LemonForeast/RM2EIS_CASE/MicroKnowledge/readme.md

-MicroKnowledge is a opinion share system.
+MicroKnowledge is an opinion share system.
 It enables researchers to manage their mocro-knowledge.
 The detail document is offered in directory `Doc-gen`.

 The manual version in directory `microknowledge-service` is implemented by Azhar Ali from Pakistan.
 He has been working as a senior software engineer for the last 3+ years.
 You can get more information about him through [resume](https://www.upwork.com/ab/c/1003740373/contracts/30478016#milestones%2F20220511%2F20220609).